 *We estimate the whole process should take just a few days.
 Once you agree to take a cat or dog from us, you will be expected to collect within the week unless the rescue you have chosen is still not ready for adoption.

 *You will need a sturdy cat carrier to transport your cat home, it needs to big enough for a grown cat/cats to stand & turn around in.
 Cardboard carriers are not suitable.
 Dogs also need to be transported safely.

-*At the time of adoption you will be required to complete MART paperwork & make your donation.
+*At the time of adoption you will be required to complete MART paperwork & pay your adoption fee along with any additional donation should you choose to do so.
 The paper work includes a contract, a copy of which you can see below.